Providing Diverse Capabilities in a One-Stop Shop

 “Prior to taking receipt of the new machine, Boose had a devastating fire, which forced us to re-evaluate the layout of the manufacturing facility,” Sweigart explains.
 Consequently, the decision was made to decommission a larger, more inefficient machine and reutilize the space for the new Hunter and existing manual machines.
 “Boose Aluminum still has the capabilities to manufacture products off of original manual molding equipment, but now has the ability to produce low- to medium-volume orders more efficiently at competitive costs on our automated molding line.”

 Boose also performs radiography testing, sometimes known as X-ray testing, a nondestructive testing technique that looks into parts’ internal structures using X-rays.
 Without causing damage or changing the object, the process allows the team to identify internal irregularities such as shrinkage, voids, inclusions, or porosity.
-Before final inspection and delivery, the company employs radiographic testing as a quality assurance checkpoint to confirm the integrity of crucial aluminum castings, guaranteeing confidence in performance, safety, and compliance.
+The company employs radiographic testing as a quality assurance checkpoint during the sampling process of new products, or when required by the customer to conform to quality specifications during production runs.

 What can radiography assist with?
 Internal defect detection can identify internal casting flaws that reduce strength, while decreased failure risk identifies discontinuities early on to help avoid problems like cracking, leakage, and in-field part failures.
 Finally, radiography helps boost cost-effective quality control to avoid machining defective castings or scrapping finished parts.
 In short, radiography ensures only good castings advance through production.

-Boose Aluminum supports industrial companies that require high-integrity aluminum castings, providing services typically used by defense contractors, heavy machinery manufacturers, automotive and motorsports performance teams, pump, valve, and fluid handling manufacturers, and utilities and infrastructure contractors—customers that often operate in high-pressure environments where failure is not an option.
+Boose Aluminum supports industrial companies that require high-integrity aluminum castings, providing services typically used by defense contractors, heavy machinery manufacturers, medical industries, pump, valve, and fluid handling manufacturers, and utilities and infrastructure contractors—customers that often operate in high-pressure environments where failure is not an option.
 Radiographic inspection guarantees that the company’s parts fulfill their standards and needs.

-To ensure that every casting meets the company’s strict specifications, the in-house LPI inspects it for surface flaws including porosity, laps, and fractures before it leaves the foundry.
-Available only for Boose-manufactured parts and not provided as a standalone service, Boose’s dimensional inspection and layout services give engineers, quality managers, and production teams the assurance that every casting is checked against the highest standards, whether it’s a First Article Inspection (FAI) or a production requirement.
+Boose Aluminum also offers casting dimensional inspection and layout services to give engineers, quality managers, and production teams the assurance that castings are checked against the highest standards, whether it’s a First Article Inspection (FAI) or a production requirement.
 Before parts are put into production, these services, which are supported by skilled specialists, make sure they fulfill important requirements.

-Although Boose Aluminum Foundry has faced its share of challenges, these are being resolved with implementation and enforcement of SOPs, a new ERP system, and automated processes, says Sweigart.
+Although Boose Aluminum Foundry has faced its share of transitions and challenges, resolutions include the implementation and enforcement of SOPs, a new ERP system, and automated processes, says Sweigart.
 “We’re currently in the process of implementing a new no-bake sand reclamation system, along with additional sand storage capacity,” he adds.
 “This will provide additional sand capacity to support future growth in our no-bake molding operations.”

 While there are numerous qualities that help set Boose apart within the industry, Sweigart emphasizes the importance of the company’s ability to provide clients with everything they need all under one roof.